Updated: June 14, 2018

 So how does this affect prices?

-If this sounds like a case study on supply and demand, then you are on the right track.
-As you might assume, older air conditioners could more frequently experience leaks and need repairs.
-Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
+If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are on the right track.
+As you can imagine, older air conditioners could more frequently experience leaks and need repairs.
+Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
 Prices have only gone up due to scarcity.

-Recall that in order to buy R22, you must be an EPA-certified technician.
+Don’t forget that in order to buy R22, you must be an EPA-certified technician.
 So, the average homeowner can’t purchase a cylinder themselves.
-Also, there are some strict regulations now on how refrigerant must be reclaimed and recycled, which increases expenses.
-This fee is passed on to the homeowner as companies must cover the increased overhead connected to R22 repairs.
+In addition, there are some firm regulations now on how refrigerant must be reclaimed and recycled, which increases expenses.
+This cost is passed on to the homeowner as companies must cover the increased overhead connected to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.

 So, how does this impact you?